Best Customer Satisfaction Metric: CSAT vs NPS vs CES

 3. Time of seeking feedback:

-CSAT measures customer satisfaction in the moment, directly after an event or experience.
+CSAT measures satisfaction in-the-moment, directly after an event or experience.
 NPS captures customer loyalty over a longer period of a customer’s association with the brand.

 4. Scope of feedback: